-- a) Adults aged 19 and older. - b) People who present with symptoms of lower limb peripheral arterial disease, including intermittent claudication, ischaemic rest pain and tissue loss. - People without symptoms of peripheral arterial disease (for example, those with venous ulceration) who have reduced ankle/brachial pressure index (ABPI) - d) Subgroups based on ethnicity, socioeconomic factors, age or comorbidities, where differences in management and outcome are identified.
+- a) Adults aged 18 and older. - b) People who present with symptoms of lower limb peripheral arterial disease, including intermittent claudication, ischaemic rest pain, and/or tissue loss. - c) People without symptoms of peripheral arterial disease (for example, those with venous ulceration) who have abnormal ankle/brachial pressure index (ABPI) - d) Subgroups based on ethnicity, socioeconomic factors, age or comorbidities (including people with diabetes), for which differences in management and outcome are identified.